botmasterai/botmaster-fulfill/README.md

 Params argument provides several variables that can control its behavior.

-* `params.context`: a reference to the context object which can be updated or read
+- `params.context`: a reference to the context object which can be updated or read
-* `params.content`: the literal text between the xml element opening and closing
+- `params.content`: the literal text between the xml element opening and closing
-* `params.attributes`: an object where keys are the name of an attribute against the xml element and the the value is the value of that attribute.
+- `params.attributes`: an object where keys are the name of an attribute against the xml element and the the value is the value of that attribute.
+- `params.after`: the text immediately following the tag, up to another tag.
+- `params.before`: the text immediately preceding the tag, up to another tag.

 ### Suggested context setup: